pshenmic/pshenmic-dev-dfo/README.md

 ---

+The `$createdAt` and `$updatedAt` fields are specified in the documents.
+They are automatically filled in, and are used to track the date of document creation and updating.

+---

 This schema ensures that all data related to projects, tasks, and claims is properly structured and validated before being stored on the Dash Platform.